pdxmph/lmno-blog-capture/README.md

 - `C-c C-c` to save and close, or `C-c C-k` to abort

 ### Moving posts between drafts and published
-- Navigate to a heading in either your drafts or published file
+- Open either your drafts or published file in Emacs
+- Place your cursor anywhere within the post you want to move
 - `M-x lmno-move-heading-between-draft-and-published` or your keybinding (`C-c n m` by default)
-- The heading and its content will be moved to the other file
+- The entire post (heading and content) moves to the top of the other file
+- Works in both directions: draft→published or published→draft

 ## Customization